nalinbhatt/mTree_doc_develop/docs/source/reference.rst

 Logs
 ====

-Logging is a way to output key data from a simulation in order to keep track of what the code is doing at various steps. mTree provides 2 types of logging capabilities.
+Logging is a way to output important information from a simulation in order to keep track of what the code is doing at various steps in order to -

+mTree provides 2 types of logging capabilities.

 - Desription of the 2 types of logging capability that mTree provides